LaunchCodeEducation/gis-devops/src/installations/06-docker-jenkins/index.rst

 .. note::

   For the clever toads out there, yes, you could have used ``docker exec jenkins aws s3 ls`` and gotten the same result.
 But then you wouldn't have learned how to enter a container!
-Like using SSH, entering a container is a rare occurence.
+Like using SSH, entering a container is a rare occurrence.
 But it is useful to know for the times when debugging means getting inside for a look around.

 Everything is ready to go!
 You can return to the :ref:`walkthrough-jenkins` page now.